automatasz/personal-blog/README.md

+# Static Astro personal blog website

-# Template used to create this website - 🍥Fuwari
+Template used to create this website - 🍥Fuwari

 A static blog template built with [Astro](https://astro.build).